 - Idea → entry at A, then the full path through to a sovereign launch

-- Concept/design → entry at the new design (V)
+- Concept/design → entry at validation

 - Platform (broken or insecure) → direct entry at I/L: this is where Step L applies most directly, often as a migration to EU-sovereign infrastructure followed by operations